 Alcoholics Anonymous is a fellowship of men and women who share their experience, strength, and hope with each other that they may solve their common problem and help others to recover from alcoholism.

 The only requirement for membership is a desire to stop drinking.
 There are no dues or fees for AA membership; they are self-supporting through their own contributions.
 AA is not allied with any sect, denomination, politics, organization, or institution; does not wish to engage in any controversy; neither endorses nor opposes any causes.
 Their primary purpose is to stay sober and help other alcoholics to achieve sobriety.

 Answering Service: 919-286-9499 (Collect Calls Accepted)

-Northern Durham chapter of AL-ANON: Codependence Anonymous is fellowship of relatives and friends of alcoholics who share their experience, strength, and hope in order to solve their common problems.
-They meet Tuesdays at 5:30pm in the Action classroom.
+The Language of Hope Al-Anon Family Group is a fellowship of relatives and friends of alcoholics who share their experience, strength, and hope in order to solve their common problems.
+They meet Tuesdays at 6:30 pm in the Action classroom.

 Triangle Area (919) 713-1516